 Finally, rinse, rinse, rinse.
 Everything may not come out right away; just keep rinsing.
 This is the payoff stage of the process.
 If, after you finish this article, someone ever asks you how to clean outdoor cushions, your first reply could not-incorrectly be, “You mean before the big rinse?”
 Don’t stop rinsing until you’re absolutely, totally and completely sure that every little bit of your cleaning solution is out.

-How to Clean Outdoor Cushions: Recap
+Recap of How to Clean Outdoor Cushions

 Just remember, if you can remove the cushion covers, do so and wash them according to the instructions on their tags.
 Often this means you can run them through the laundry, but not always.
 Investing in high-quality, removable outdoor cushion covers like ours at Fig Leaf will make the whole cleaning process much easier!

 Between parties and when there’s no serious stain to clean, a quick, simple whisk-brooming does well to keep them fresh.